People who start weight training do so because they want to lose weight or build muscle as quickly as possible.

 - You also need to ensure that you lift and lower each weight as slowly as possible.
-The slower you do this, the harder your muscle will work.
+The slower you do this, the harder your muscles will work.
 This will ensure that you benefit faster from your bulking up workout plan.

+Additionally, while it may seem contradictory, if you want to build muscle, you must rest.
 Resting is an important part of weight training because if you overwork a muscle you can cause permanent injury.
 You should work out different muscle groups each day, waiting about 3 days between each muscle group.

 For example, you might work your biceps on Monday, triceps on Tuesday, lats on Wednesday and so on.
 Of course, you can always combine several muscle groups on each day to maximize your workout.

 As you work out, if you don’t want to lose weight, you need to ensure that you increase your carbohydrate intake.
-If you don’t do this, your body will use your muscle to create energy and reduce your muscle mass.
+If you don’t do this, your body will use your muscles to create energy and reduce your muscle mass.